HappyHackingSpace/landing-frontend-app/README.md

 > Defining hacking can be challenging due to its variable nature.
 However, a common trait among many hackers is their playful, intelligent, and exploratory mindset.
 Thus, hacking means exploring the boundaries of what is possible with a playful spirit.
 Activities that demonstrate playful intelligence have hack value.

+## Project Goals

+Our current development focuses on creating a modern, engaging website that will:
+- Increase visitor traffic and engagement
+- Improve content readability
+- Create a more modern and appealing user interface
+- Foster community interaction and collaboration

 ## Technical Stack

 This is a modern web application built with: